margaretstorey/mixed-methods/mixed-methods.md

 -----------

-Feedback on the following proposed standard is requested, before Feb 21, 2021.
+Feedback on the following proposed standard supplement is requested, before Feb 21, 2021.

 <br clear=all>